telerik/ajax-docs/api/server/Telerik.Web.UI/GridGroupingSettings.md

 Localizing the grid messages topic lists all the tooltips and text messages which
             can be modified.

+###  ExpandAllTooltip `String`

+Gets or sets a string that will be displayed when the group expand all image is
+            hovered.

+#### Remarks
+Localizing the grid messages topic lists all the tooltips and text messages which
+            can be modified.

 ###  CollapseTooltip `String`

 Gets or sets a string that will be displayed when the group collapse image is
+            hovered.

+#### Remarks
+Localizing the grid messages topic lists all the tooltips and text messages which
+            can be modified.

+###  CollapseAllTooltip `String`

+Gets or sets a string that will be displayed when the collapse all groups image is
             hovered.

 #### Remarks